-If you have more than one rooster you will know that once one crows, they all follow along – it can be quite noisy at times!
+If you have more than one rooster, you will know that once one crows, they all follow along – it can be pretty noisy sometimes!

 How to Keep Your Rooster Quiet

-If you are hoping to keep him totally quiet, you are out of luck.
+If you hope to keep him totally quiet, you are out of luck.

-However, there are various methods out there to try and keep the noise down!
+However, various methods exist to try and keep the noise down!

-Some of them are crazy and some downright cruel – we have left those out and selected a few ideas for you to try out.
+Some are crazy, and some are downright cruel – we have left those out and selected a few ideas for you to try out.

 No Crow Collar

-The important points to note is that the collar must not be too tight and the bird should be monitored when wearing the collar in case he gets into trouble.
+The important points to note are that the collar must not be too tight, and the bird should be monitored when wearing the collar in case he gets into trouble.

 Coop and Insulation

-Also, if you have the ability and room to insulate the coop and perhaps plant some bushes around the coop it might muffle the sound a bit.
+Also, if you can and have room to insulate the coop and plant some bushes around it, it might muffle the sound a bit.